[FUSE] Listing a project directory is slow when there are many subprojects

 (ArvadosResourceList#each_page in source:apps/workbench/app/models/arvados_resource_list.rb#177 needs this fix, too.)

-#6 Updated by Jiayong Li over 3 years ago
+#6 Updated by Jiayong Li almost 4 years ago

 Right now su92l workbench is still considerably slower than qr1hi workbench.